aoberoi/opentok-codeigniter2-sample/README.md

 # OpenTok CodeIgniter 2 Sample

-This repository is just a proof of concept for using OpenTok with CodeIgniter 2
+This repository is just a proof of concept for using OpenTok with CodeIgniter 2.

+The crucial step in getting this project to work is to add the 'Composer Autoload' section into the `index.php` file, so that the Composer autoloader is registered.

 ## Set up